David Topliss: Oldham

-International honours
+Representative honours

-David Topliss won caps for England while at Wakefield Trinity in 1975 against France, and won caps for Great Britain while at Wakefield Trinity in 1973 against Australia (2 matches), in 1979 against Australia, and while at Hull F.C. in 1982 against Australia.
+Topliss won caps for England while at Wakefield Trinity in 1975 against France, and won caps for Great Britain while at Wakefield Trinity in 1973 against Australia (2 matches), in 1979 against Australia, and while at Hull F.C. in 1982 against Australia.

-David Topliss was selected for Great Britain Squad while at Wakefield Trinity for the 1972 Rugby League World Cup in France.
+Topliss was selected for Great Britain Squad while at Wakefield Trinity for the 1972 Rugby League World Cup in France.
 However, David Topliss did not participate in any of the four matches.

-He went on the 1973 and 1979 Ashes tours of Australia, playing twice on the 1973 tour, and once on the 1979 tour, and whilst at Hull he captained Great Britain against the Kangaroos in 1982.
+He went on the 1974 and 1979 Ashes tours of Australia, playing twice on the 1974 tour, and once on the 1979 tour, and whilst at Hull he captained Great Britain against the Kangaroos in 1982.